End of Financial Year Tax Tips for Australian Small Businesses

-You’re a small firm with an Australian company, and it’s the end of the financial year, and you’re a small business with an Australian company.
-You’ve been working hard, your business is doing well, and now it’s time to file your tax return.
+You’re a small firm with an Australian company, and it’s the end of the financial year.
+You’ve put in long hours, your company is thriving, and now it’s time to file your tax return.

-This blog post will explore some tips for completing this process promptly, without running into any costly mistakes that could cost you more than just money.
+This blog post will go over some pointers for completing this process quickly and without making costly blunders that could cost you more than money.

-To help take some of the pressure off, SmartCompany has compiled a list of tax tips and advice for the last few days of the 2017–18 financial year to help you get your affairs in order and your claims perfected before it’s too late.
+We have developed a list of tax tips and guidance for the last days of the 2017–18 fiscal year to help you get your affairs in order and your claims finalized before it’s too late.

-Despite continual calls for the government to make the much-loved $20,000 instant asset write-off a permanent fixture, the government has continued to string SMEs along, extending the scheme for just 12 months at a time.
+Despite repeated appeals for the government to make the popular $20,000 rapid asset write-off permanent, the government has continued to entice SMEs by extending the program for only a year at a time.

-Regardless, it’s still around this year until June 30, and small business owners can still claim up to $20,000 worth of assets for their company until then.
-You can immediately claim a deduction for the business element of an asset (for example, a new coffee machine or circular saw), you can immediately claim a deduction for the business portion of that asset up to $20,000.
+Regardless, it’s still in effect until June 30 this year, and small business owners can claim up to $20,000 in assets for their company until then.
+You can immediately claim a deduction for the business element of an asset (for example, a new coffee machine or circular saw) if you buy it (up to $20,000).

-“For business owners in this space, cash flow is critically important, and any assistance that encourages business growth with better cash flow is beneficial,” Harrison says.
+Cash flow is vital for business owners in this field, and any support that encourages business growth through improved cash flow is excellent.

 2. Get those deductions!

-Tax agents often recommend businesses bring forward as many expenses as possible to be pre-July 1, such as pre-paying rent or repair expenses.
-However, tax experts and the Australian Taxation Office have urged businesses to ask themselves: “Can you justify this expense?”.
+Tax advisors frequently advise businesses to carry forward as many expenses as possible before July 1, such as rent or repair costs.
+Tax experts and the Australian Taxation Office, on the other hand, have urged companies to examine themselves, “Can you justify this expense?”

-This year, ATO’s hitlist is a crackdown on ‘standard’ deductions, with assistant commissioner Kath Anderson warning taxpayers about trying to claim standardised deductions simply because they believe they are entitled to them.
+The ATO is targeting standard deductions this year, with assistant commissioner Kath Anderson warning taxpayers against claiming standard deductions just because they believe they are entitled to them.

 3. Understand the CGT changes

-The government has finally provided clarity for small business owners around how the small business capital gains tax concessions will change when SME owners sell their enterprises, as first announced in last year’s budget.
+The government has finally offered clarity for small business owners on how the small business capital gains tax reductions would change when SME owners sell their enterprises, as first announced in last year’s budget.

-Draft legislation released in February reveals there will be new tests to determine if a CGT asset is “active” and new requirements that SME owners must be carrying on a business before the CGT event were revealed in draft legislation unveiled in February (the sale of the business).
+Additional tests to assess if a CGT asset is “active” and new requirements that SME owners be carrying on a business before the CGT event were revealed in draft legislation unveiled in February (the sale of the business).

-However, the biggest change is that business owners have to pass a $6 million net asset test, where their total net assets must be below $6 million.
-The business itself also needs to pass the same test.
-Treasury initially planned to implement this legislation retrospectively to July 1 last year but backflipped on the decision when it was revealed some business owners would have been unwittingly left with $500,000 tax bills.
+The most significant change is that firm owners must pass a $6 million net asset test, which requires that their entire net assets be less than $6 million.
+The company must also pass the same examination.
+Treasury had planned to apply this legislation retroactively to July 1 of last year but changed its mind after learning that some business owners would have been struck with $500,000 tax bills.

-If your small business is unincorporated, you’re likely eligible for the small business income tax offset, which can fetch you up to $1000 off your tax bill if your revenue is under $5 million.
+If your small business is unincorporated, you may qualify for the small business income tax offset, which can save you up to $1000 if your revenue is less than $5 million.

-Currently, the offset is 8% of tax payable on your business income but is set to increase to 16% by 2027.
+The offset is now set at 8% of tax payable on business income, but it is set to rise to 16 percent by 2027.

-“Importantly, this benefit applies to sole traders or those who share in net small business income from a partnership or trust.
-These offsets are very important, particularly for micro-business owners in the early stages of growth,” says Harrison.
+This benefit is only available to lone traders or individuals who share in the net small business revenue of a partnership or trust.
+These offsets are critical, especially for microbusiness owners who are just starting.

-“The support of these entrepreneurial individuals will help to drive productivity and innovation across the economy.”
+These entrepreneurs’ support will help to increase productivity and innovation throughout the economy.

-Each year the ATO likes to let Australians know what it’s keeping an eye on when it comes to tax time, and 2018 is no exception.
+The ATO likes to let Australians know what it’s looking out for when it comes to tax time every year, and 2018 is no different.

-If you’re working from home, you may be able to deduct work furniture, heating and cooling, computers and equipment in a home office, but only if those things are contained in a separate home office space, warns the founder of Healthy Business Finances Stacey Price.
+If you work from home, you may be able to deduct work furniture, heating and cooling, computers, and equipment in a home office, but only if those items are housed in a separate home office space, according to Stacey Price, the founder of Healthy Business Finances.

-Also on the ATO’s hit list is a cryptocurrency, following a year of unfathomable gains for many digital currencies in the market.
-The tax office has warned investors in currencies such as Bitcoin or Ethereum that the ATO has “sophisticated systems that allow us to match data from banks, financial institutions and online exchanges”.
+A cryptocurrency is also on the ATO’s hit list, following a year of incomprehensible gains for several digital currencies.
+The ATO has issued a warning to cryptocurrency investors, claiming that it has “advanced systems that allow us to match data from banks, financial institutions, and online exchanges.

 6. Get across the company tax rate changes

-Unless you’ve been living under a proverbial rock, you’ll likely already know about Australia’s changes to the company tax rate – a debate that’s been ongoing since the government first proposed the changes last year.
+Unless you’ve been living under a rock, you’re probably well aware of Australia’s changes to the corporate tax rate, which have been the subject of heated controversy since the government initially announced them last year.

 It’s good news for incorporated small firms, as all businesses with a turnover of less than $10 million already benefit from a 2.5 percent tax drop (to 27.5 percent).
-Furthermore, from July 1, that cut will be extended to businesses with a turnover of up to $25 million come July 1.
-(Although this may all change if the Labor Party wins the next federal election).
+Furthermore, from July 1, that cut will be extended to enterprises with a revenue of up to $25 million.
+(However, if the Labor Party wins the next federal election, everything might change.)

-In light of this, Mark Chapman, director of tax communications at H&R Block, encourages small business owners who fall into the new tax rate thresholds to consider deferring invoices until the next financial year comes around.
+In light of this, Mark Chapman, director of tax communications at H&R Block, encourages small business owners who fall below the new tax rate levels to consider postponing bills until the next fiscal year.

-According to Chapman, no business wants to be in a position where they can’t recover outstanding debts, “but we have to be realistic and acknowledge that it does happen sometimes”.
+No company likes to be in a position where they are unable to collect outstanding debts, but we must be realistic and accept that it does happen.

-Despite this harsh reality, there’s good news for SMEs: it’s possible to receive a tax deduction on the amount of debt you have to write off or your ‘bad debts’.
+Despite this harsh reality, there is some good news for SMEs: you may be eligible for a tax discount on the amount of debt you must write off, sometimes known as “bad debts.”

-According to Chapman, the one thing to keep in mind is that the debt has to be included as assessable income in the current or a previous income year.
+One thing to remember is that the debt must be reported as assessable revenue in either the current or preceding income year.

-“At this time of the year, it makes sense to go through your debtor’s list, and if there are any debtors on it who you believe can’t or won’t pay, write off those debts by June 30 to claim the deduction this year,” he says.
+It makes sense to go through your debtor list at this time of year, and if there are any creditors on it who you suspect can’t or won’t pay, write off those debts by June 30 to claim the deduction this year.

 8. Get your super in on time